 Ans.)
 The chemical and physical properties of any elements rely on the quantity of valence electrons.
 In periodic table elements are in the same group are having the same quantity of valence electrons.
 This is why elements present in the same group are having similar chemical and physical properties.

 Q-9) What does atomic radius and ionic radius really mean to you?

 Ans.)
-Radius of an atom is known as atomic radius.
+The radius of an atom is known as the atomic radius.
 It quantifies the size of an atom.
-On chance that the element is a metal, then its radius is termed as metallic radius, and if element is a non-metal, then its radius is termed as covalent radius.
-The metallic radius can be calculated as inter-nuclear distance between two molecules divided by 2.
+On the chance that the element is a metal, then its radius is termed as metallic radius, and if an element is a non-metal, then its radius is termed as covalent radius.
+The metallic radius can be calculated as the inter-nuclear distance between two molecules divided by 2.
 For instance, the inter-nuclear distance between two adjoining copper atoms is 256 pm in solid copper.

 Metallic radius of copper =

 Covalent radius can be measured as the interatomic distance between 2 atoms when they are together by a solitary bond in a covalent atom.
 For instance, the interatomic distance between 2 chlorine atoms of chlorine molecule = 198 pm.